Gyunu/Boilerplate/README.md

 #Boilerplate

 This boilerplate is to get up and running quickly with Sass and Webpack.
-It requires sass, jshint and webpack CLI to be installed globally.
+It requires sass, tslint and webpack CLI to be installed globally.

 **Before installation:**
 `npm install -g sass && npm install -g webpack && npm install -g tslint`